 The Australian Society For Fish Biology was founded in 1971 with the intention of promoting fish studies and the interchange of information between fish biologists in a relaxed but effective manner.
 Annual Conferences have been held once every year since the Society’s inception.
 They are now the highlight of the Society’s calendar, providing a forum for members around Australia to meet and discuss their work.

-The Department of Youth and Sport was established by Order n ° 249 CM on 06 March 2015, and is charged with wide range of youth-related topics including sports and the development of youth associations, the application of pilot projects and the implementation of new youth programs launched by the Government of French Polynesia.
+The Institute of Youth and Sport of French Polynesia is charged with wide range of youth-related topics including sports and the development of youth associations, the application of pilot projects and the implementation of new youth programs launched by the Government of French Polynesia.

 Air Tahiti, the inter-island airline in French Polynesia, has daily flights to 49 stops across the country, covering the area of Europe, over distances from 15 km (the shortest between Tahiti and Moorea) up to 1600 km (Tahiti-Mangareva).
 This latter distance is equivalent to a Paris/Stockholm or New York/Miami.